namgwanho/Simulation_Ex/README.md

-# DEAL: Debiased learning for unsupervised domain adaptation under label shift
+# Unsupervised domain adaptation under label shift

 ## Overview
  Distribution shifts are occured between source and target domains.
 If the target labels ($Y$) are observed, the label shift problem can be addressed simply by calculating the density ratio $\rho$.